saltukalakus/idiomatic-rust-snippets/src/intro.md

 ### 1. [Essentials](./essentials/intro.md)
 *For the Developer New to Rust.*
-Skip the fluff and focus on the core concepts that trip up beginners: ownership, borrowing, and the type system.
+Focuses on the core concepts for beginners: ownership, borrowing, and the type system and a few more.

 ### 2. [Anti-Patterns](./anti-patterns/intro.md)
 *For the Developer Who Got It to Compile (Finally).*